 Los Angeles County is one of the few counties that offer a 30-month program.
 The 30-month program is discretionary with the courts and is an alternative sentence under a 3rd offense DUI sentencing scheme.
 The program requirements are 78 hours of group counseling, 12 hours of alcohol and drug education, 120-300 hours of community service, and close and regular individual interviews.

 Each Alcohol Education Program is a bargaining tool in a DUI prosecution.
 For example, a 30-month Alcohol Education Program is a part of a 30/30 program where a defendant instead of being sentenced to 120 days in the county jail will only spend 30 days in the county jail and complete a 30-month program.
 Contact (818) 921 7744 Los Angeles DUI Attorney now for a free consultation about your DUI case.
 We provide quality representation at an affordable price.

-COVID UPDATE: Prior to the COVID19 epidemic, a person who enrolled in a driving under the influence program had to attend the program in person.
+COVID UPDATE: Prior to the COVID-19 epidemic, a person who enrolled in a driving under the influence program had to attend the program in person.
 This would usually mean weekly classes with a group or individual sessions.
-Now, due to the epidemic, many DUI program providers offer “online” classes through zoom, etc. California Department of Health approved some programs for “online” only courses.
+Now, due to the pandemic, many DUI program providers offer “online” classes through Zoom, etc. California Department of Health approved some programs for “online” only courses.
 This is a great benefit for those who are unable to travel or live in another state.

 - QUESTIONS: IS COURT REFERRAL REQUIRED TO COMPLETE AN ALCOHOL PROGRAM;